Understanding PTSD: When the Past Won’t Stay in the Past

 Nightmares

-Flashbacks (feeling as if the event is happening again)
+Flashbacks, where it feels as if the event is happening all over again

 Avoiding people, places, or conversations related to the trauma